Games (film): Plot

 When Norman delivers groceries the next day, Paul witnesses him make a romantic advance toward Jennifer.
 Paul threatens him with a revolver, and fires the gun at him, but it discharges blanks.
 Paul and Jennifer begin to laugh, revealing to Norman they are only joking.
 Paul playfully fires the gun again, but this time it shoots Norman in the head, killing him.
 In a panic, Paul stores Norman's bloodied corpse in a small elevator in the home, and Jennifer sends Lisa to the drugstore to purchase a salve to divert her.

 That night, Jennifer drugs Lisa with a sedative so Paul can decide how to dispose of Norman's body.
 He ultimately chooses to encase it in plaster, posing it as a new statue in the couple's collection.
 In the morning, Lisa does a tarot reading for Jennifer, drawing the Death card, which upsets her.
 Late in the night, Lisa approaches Jennifer, confiding in her that she senses a ghost in the house.
 In the parlor, Jennifer is horrified to see an apparition of Norman with a bullet through his eye.

 Lisa departs in the morning after a confrontation with Paul, and Paul heads to Maine on a business trip, leaving Jennifer alone.
 While watching television, Jennifer hears noises in the house, and the electricity goes out.
 In the kitchen, she sees the figure of a man approaching, resembling Norman.
 She swiftly enters the elevator and ascends upstairs, where she attempts to use the telephone, but finds it disabled.
 Norman enters the room and approaches Jennifer, his eye bloodied, and she fearfully shoots him several times, killing him.
 Paul enters the room moments later, and removes a prosthetic piece from Norman's eye.
 Paul calmly phones the police, reporting that his wife has committed a murder.
 Jennifer realizes she has been set up by Paul and manipulated into killing someone so he can inherit her fortune; Norman, who agreed to participate, was an unwitting casualty.

 After Jennifer's arrest, Paul and Lisa share a celebratory drink as Paul gives her a ten-percent cut of Jennifer's fortune.
 As they have their drinks, Paul soon begins to feel ill.
 Realizing Lisa has poisoned his drink, he collapses moments later and dies.
 Lisa leaves the townhouse with a briefcase full of money.

-Production notes
+Production

+Casting

-Director Curtis Harrington wrote the role of Lisa with Marlene Dietrich in mind to play the part.
+Curtis Harrington wrote the role of Lisa with Marlene Dietrich in mind to play the part.
 The producers vetoed the idea, however, so Simone Signoret was cast instead.
 Signoret agreed to take the role after watching Harrington's 1961 film, Night Tide.
 Caan was cast after his appearances in two Howard Hawks films.

+Filming

 The film was shot on a budget of $1 million.
 Though set in Manhattan, it was filmed at Universal Studios in Los Angeles, California, beginning November 30, 1966.